-The VLSB+C understands that the legal profession and the broader Victorian community expect that we will be efficient and effective regulators of the legal profession.
+The legal profession and the broader Victorian community expect that we will be an efficient and effective regulator of the legal profession.
 As such, we target our regulatory resources towards activities that address the areas of greatest potential harm to consumers of legal services.
 In doing so, we aim to strike a balance between responding to immediate issues and identifying emerging areas of concern.